matzapata/rurall-ip-challenge/README.md

 ## Development setup steps

 1. Setup enviroment variables.
 Copy `.env.example` to `.env` and fill the enviroment variables with it's corresponding values.
 Note that if you change the `PORT` default value, you'll have to update it in the `dockerfile` as well.
+Also create postgres and redis db instances.

-2. Install dependencies with: `npm install` or `yarn`
+2. Install dependencies with: `npm install` or `yarn` in both client and server

-3. Start development server with `npm run start` or `yarn start`
+3. Start development server with `npm run start` or `yarn start` in both client and server

-> Run tests with `npm run test` or `yarn test`
+> Run api tests with `npm run test` or `yarn test`

 ## Docker run

 1. Build docker and run docker containers `docker-compose up --build`
+2. In the docker node-app terminal run `npm run migrate` and `npm run seed` to migrate and seed the ips database

 # Api endpoints